Pannaz sustained-release tablets

 - Caution is advised when using Pannaz sustained-release tablets in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: It is not known if Pannaz sustained-release tablets can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Pannaz sustained-release tablets while you are pregnant.
-Pannaz sustained-release tablets is found in breast milk.
+Pannaz sustained-release tablets are found in breast milk.
 Do not breast-feed while taking Pannaz sustained-release tablets.

 Possible side effects of Pannaz sustained-release tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; diarrhea; dizziness; drowsiness; dry mouth, nose, or throat; excitability; headache; loss of appetite; nausea; nervousness or anxiety; trouble sleeping; upset stomach; vomiting; weakness.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); difficulty urinating or inability to urinate; fast or irregular heartbeat; hallucinations; mental or mood changes; seizures; severe dizziness, light-headedness, or headache; tremor; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.